 - An unlawful traffic stop or arrest

-Your attorney can also help pursue a plea bargain or explore pretrial diversion programs, especially if this is your first felony offense or no serious injuries occurred.
+Your attorney can also help pursue a plea bargain or explore pretrial diversion programs, especially if this is your first felony offense or if no serious injuries occurred.

-Talk to Los Angeles DUI Lawyer Today
+Get Connected With an Experienced Los Angeles DUI Lawyer Today

 When you’re facing felony charges under CA Vehicle Code 2800.2 Felony Reckless Evading, it’s easy to feel like your life is spinning out of control.
 But there are steps you can take and legal options that might surprise you.

 You don’t have to figure this out alone, and you don’t have to accept the worst-case scenario.
-We will connect you with a lawyer who will help you take back control of your life and future.
+Los Angeles DUI Lawyer will connect you with a lawyer who will help you take back control of your life and future.
+Contact us 24/7, then visit our FAQ page for educational purposes.